bbourque2901/TheLonelyReader/resources/design-document.md

 We will utilize DynamoDB to store booklists and books.
 For simpler book list retrieval, we will store the list of books in a given booklist directly in the booklists table.

-LonerReads will also provide a web interface for users to manage their booklists.
+LonelyReads will also provide a web interface for users to manage their booklists.
 A main page providing a list view of all of their booklists will let them create new booklists and link off to pages per-booklists to update metadata and add books.

 # 6. API

 ## 6.1.
 Public Models
 // BooklistModel
-String id;
+- String id;
-String name;
+- String name;
-String customerId;
+- String customerId;
-Integer bookCount;
+- Integer bookCount;
-List<String> tags;
+- List<String> tags;

 // BookModel
-String asin;
+- String asin;
-String title;
+- String title;
-String author;
+- String author;
-String genre;
+- String genre;
-Integer rating;
+- Integer rating;
-String comments;
+- String comments;
-Boolean currentlyReading;
+- Boolean currentlyReading;
-Integer percentageComplete;
+- Integer percentageComplete;

 ## 6.2.
 Get BookList Endpoint